 STAT

-We will draw on a bit of insight from the Morning Mayor, who taught us that “Every new day should be unwrapped like a precious gift.”
-To celebrate the notion, we are brewing still more cups of stimulation and invite you to join us.
+We are doing our best to maintain sunny spirits, though, because once again, we recall some helpful wisdom from the Morning Mayor, who taught us that “Every new day should be unwrapped like a precious gift.”
+To celebrate the notion, we are brewing still more cups of stimulation and inviting you to join us.
+Our choice today is maple bourbon.
 Remember, a prescription is not required.
-So no need to mess with rebates.
-Our choice today is crème brûlée.
+So no need to fret over whether rebates are being passed along.
 Meanwhile, here are a few items of interest.
-Hope you have a smashing day and, of course, do stay in touch. …
+Hope you have a meaningful and productive day and, of course, do stay in touch. …

 Continue to STAT+ to read the full story…